-The Income Section of the Finance Department is responsible for collecting student fees (tuition fees, related charges and costs), and offers a number of payment methods and options for paying tuition fees.
+The Income Section of the Finance Department is responsible for collecting student fees (tuition fees, module fees, other related charges and costs), and offers a number of payment methods and options for paying tuition fees.

 Guidance on paying fees as part of the matriculation process.